menu

 Setting & Lifestyle

-Because of many things, Hopkinton is a great place for families with children to consider.
-First of all, many other families with children live here, making Hopkinton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Hopkinton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Hopkinton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hopkinton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

 The people who call Hopkinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hopkinton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hopkinton include English, Irish, Italian, German, and French Canadian.
+Important ancestries of people in Hopkinton include Irish, English, Italian, German, and French.

 The most common language spoken in Hopkinton is English.
 Other important languages spoken here include Spanish and Italian.